AbrarAdnan/speech-analyzer/README.md

 Do you ever feel nervous or anxious about public speaking?
 If so, you're certainly not alone.
 Many people struggle with social anxiety, which can make speaking in front of others a daunting task.
 But the good news is that with practice, anyone can improve their speaking skills and overcome their fears.

 That's where Speech Analyzer comes in.
-This powerful AI-supported app can analyze your video speeches and provide detailed feedback on various parameters like eye contact, facial expression, emotional tone, and sentiment analysis.
-By using this app, you can identify areas for improvement and practice delivering more effective and engaging speeches over time.
-With the help of cutting-edge AI technology, you can take your public speaking skills to the next level and achieve greater success and confidence in all areas of your life.
+As the developer of the application, I have built a powerful AI-supported app that can analyze your video speeches and provide detailed feedback on various parameters like eye contact, facial expression, emotional tone, and sentiment analysis.
+By using this app, users can identify areas for improvement and practice delivering more effective and engaging speeches over time.
+With the help of cutting-edge AI technology, users can take their public speaking skills to the next level and achieve greater success and confidence in all areas of life.

-You can analyze your speech with different parameters.
+The app allows you to analyze your speech with different parameters.
+It provides feedback on:

-It'll say
-1. How much you made eye contact with the camera.
+    How much eye contact you make with the camera
-2. What your face expression was
+    Your facial expression
-3. What emotions your words contained
+    The emotions conveyed by your words
-4. Sentiment of your speech between positive and negative.
+    The overall sentiment of your speech

-This is useful to practice public speaking and you can judge how your performance is with an AI.
+This app is particularly useful for those looking to practice public speaking and improve their performance with AI-generated feedback.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-Flask for front end <br>
+    Flask for front end
-Gradio for deploying model API in huggingface <br>
-huggingface and FAST AI for training and importing model <br>
-opencv for isolating the face <br>
+    Gradio for deploying model API in Hugging Face Hugging Face and FastAI for model training and importing OpenCV for isolating the face

 <p align="right">(<a href="#readme-top">back to top</a>)</p>